narwhalacademy/zebra-crossing/README.md

 # TLDR Guide to Digital Security

-*A short and sweet guide to staying safe on the internet today*

----

 ### 🤔 Who this guide is for

 - You use the internet on a day-to-day basis – for work, social media, financial transactions, etc.